srivatsa-FuLab/simple_modularControl_v1.02/README.md

 To build a custom GUI for your microscope, follow these steps in order

 #### 1. Write a driver for your device
-A driver function defines how to convert the commands from the GUI into a form that can be interpreted by your device.
+A driver function defines the translation of commands from the GUI into a form that can be interpreted by your device.
 You can think of this as the physcial hardware abstraction layer of the package.

 * Figure out what devices are connected to your microscope (eg. Piezos, Galvos, spectrometer, etc.).
 * Understand how to talk to these devices.
 Always check the manual or refer to the example code.
 Matlab instrument control app or NI-Max is a good place to test instrument control.